toinsson/pyrealsense/README.md

 ## caveats
 The memory returned from any function is statically allocated, which means that each call overwrite the previous value.
 Copy the buffer in user space if needed.

-To this point, this wrapper is only compatible with:
+To this point, this wrapper has only been tested with:
 - Python 2.x
 - Linux architecture
 - SR300 camera